It is more convenient to Talk to a doctor online

 When you’re coming down with a cold, there are a few items you typically reach for to start feeling better: cough drops, herbal tea, maybe an over-the-counter medication.
 For most of us, though, having the ability to talk to a doctor online wouldn’t top that list.
-But that may change as health care companies increasingly steer customers toward streaming video apps that helps patients talk to doctors more frequently.
+But that may change as health care companies increasingly steer customers toward streaming video apps that help patients talk to doctors more frequently.

 The push towards talking with a doctor online comes as many primary physicians are over-booked and patients struggle with their own busy schedules.
 At the same time, insurers and employers see an opportunity to save money by reducing pricier visits to doctors’ offices and urgent care clinics.

 Outsourcing care is not new.
 In rural areas, doctors have long relied on telephone and video connections to consult with specialist doctors far away.

 But this year an estimated 450,000 patients will talk with doctors online to ask a basic medical question or receive medical advice for ailments like colds, infections or aches and pains, according to the American Telemedicine Association industry group.
 Here are some key questions and answers about these virtual visits

 .Q: How do online doctor visits work?

 A number of companies allow consumers chat with a doctor through a smartphone, tablet or computer.
 Typically patients are routed to local doctors, over a secure highly encrypted network, to a doctor who is licensed to practice and prescribe medicine in their home state.

 In the last year, several leading health care companies announced they would begin incorporating telemedicine into their offerings.
 Walgreens is currently rolling out a similar version that offers the ability to talk to doctors online in 25 states.
 Meanwhile, UnitedHealth Group and the Blue Cross-Blue Shield insurer Anthem prepare to make telemedicine services available to more than 40 million people by 2016.